 Omnichannel Prospecting

 So, what is omnichannel prospecting?
-It means using every sales strategy, every tool and every channel to engage and connect with prospects.
+It means using every sales strategy, every tool and every channel (from email to mass texting apps to social media and everything in between) to engage and connect with prospects.
 In other words, it’s a prospecting process to get more hellos.
 Why?
 Because buyers respond to sales outreach on different mediums differently.

 Here’s one example with my three executive leaders.
 One prefers for me to send text messages, the other prefers a phone call and the other prefers engagement on social media.